This Handbook contains everything you need to know about this Secret Compass Classic expedition to Sudan.

 WATERPROOF BAG OR TUPPERWARE BOX: Keep kit dry and safe.

 ZINC OXIDE TAPE AND SMALL SCISSORS: If you can source Leukoplast, we have found this to be the best.

-COMPEED BLISTER PADS: Please note that compeed produce several similar-looking blister packs for corns, etc. Please ensure you purchase the standard / original item.
+COMPEED BLISTER PADS: Desert walking and swollen feet can be a recipe for blisters – please come prepared.
+Please note that compeed produce several similar-looking blister packs for corns, etc. Please ensure you purchase the standard / original item.

 ANY MEDICATION YOU NORMALLY USE: It’s worth noting down the generic/chemical name for your medication in case you need to buy more.
 Please also ensure that your medication is legal in your destination.

 TREKKING POLES Optional but highly recommended even if you don’t normally use them as you will be trekking over uneven, shifting terrain.